-In general privileged words behave differently.
+In general privileged words behave differently from palindromes.
 In this paper we show that the privileged complexity function of an infinite word may behave in a much more complex way than its palindromic complexity function.
-We investigate privileged factors of the Thue-Morse word, and prove that in the values of its privileged compexity function $\A_t$ there are arbitrarily long but not infinite gaps of zeroes.
-For any palindromic complexity function such behavior is impossible.
-We also prove that the function $\A_t$ is unbounded.
+We investigate the privileged complexity function $\A_t$ of the Thue-Morse word $t$ and prove that $\A_t$ is unbounded and that its values have arbitrarily long gaps of zeros.
 In contrast it has been proven in \cite{2000:palindrome_complexity_bounds_for_primitive_substitution} and \cite{2003:palindrome_complexity} that the palindromic complexity function of fixed points of primitive morphisms is bounded.
-To obtain the above results we derive recursive formulas for computing values of $\A_t$.
+Also, as is easily seen, for any palindromic complexity function two consecutive zeros would imply that the function takes only finitely many nonzero values.
+To obtain the results we derive complete recursive formulas for computing $\A_t$.
 Various other kinds of complexity functions for the Thue-Morse word have been considered in the past.
 Recently in \cite{2013:on_the_number_of_unbordered_factors} Goč, Mousavi and Shallit proved that there exists a system of recurrences for the number of unbordered factors of given length in the Thue-Morse word.

-After defining the necessary notations and definitions, in \autoref{sec:comparison} we compare palindromes and privileged words.
-First we sharpen further the connection to palindromic richness mentioned above.
-We also investigate when palindromic factors can be a proper subset of privileged factors in a word (remember in rich words palindromes are exactly the privileged words).
-We conclude our comparison by noting that in an infinite word with infinite defect privileged words and palindromes may behave radically differently.

-In \autoref{sec:thue-morse} we conclude study of the privileged complexity function of the Thue-Morse word initiated in \cite{2012:introducing_privileged_words_privileged} and present the main results of this paper.
-We describe the relations between different kinds of privileged factors in the Thue-Morse word, and give a recursive formula for computing the values of its privileged complexity function.
-We study the asymptotic behavior of this complexity function, and find that it's unbounded.
-We also verify a conjecture of \cite{2012:introducing_privileged_words_privileged} which states that the values of the privileged complexity function of the Thue-Morse word contains arbitrarily long gaps of zeros.
+After defining the necessary notation and definitions, in \autoref{sec:thue-morse} we conclude the study of the function $\A_t$ initiated in \cite{2013:introducing_privileged_words_privileged}, and present the main results of this paper.
+We describe the relations between different types of privileged factors in the Thue-Morse word, and give a recursive formula for computing $\A_t$.
+We study the asymptotic behavior of this function, and prove that it is unbounded.
+We also verify a conjecture of \cite{2013:introducing_privileged_words_privileged} stating that the values of the function $\A_t$ contain arbitrarily long gaps of zeros.